Hepatitis C Tools and Support, All in One Place.

 Your source for treatment support.

-- OLYSIO® is a prescription medicine used with other antiviral medicines to treat chronic (lasting a long time) hepatitis C infection in adults.
+- OLYSIO® is a prescription medicine used with other antiviral medicines to treat chronic (lasting a long time) hepatitis C genotype 1 infection.
 OLYSIO® should not be taken alone.
+OLYSIO® is not for people with certain types of liver problems.
 It is not known if OLYSIO® is safe and effective in children under 18 years of age.

 What is the most important information I should know about OLYSIO®?